skeeto/astroterm/README.md

 astroterm --latitude 28.573469 --longitude -80.651070 --datetime 1969-7-16T9:00:00
 ```

-Since timetravel hasn't been invented yet, we can use [Stellarium](https://stellarium-web.org/skysource/UpsPeg?fov=185.00&date=1969-07-19T09:00:00Z&lat=28.47&lng=-80.56&elev=0) to confirm that this aligns with realty.
+Since time travel hasn't been invented yet, we can use [Stellarium](https://stellarium-web.org/skysource/UpsPeg?fov=185.00&date=1969-07-19T09:00:00Z&lat=28.47&lng=-80.56&elev=0) to confirm that this aligns with reality.

 If we then wanted to display all stars with a magnitude brighter than or equal
 to 5.0 and add color, we would add `--threshold 5.0 --color` as options.